riboflavin/test-framer-sync/compare/granola-vs-fathom.md

 | Language Support                       | ❌ English only       | ✅ Multiple languages |
 | Desktop App                            | ✅ Yes (Mac-only)     | ❌ No (Web-based)     |
 | iPhone & Android Apps                  | ❌ No                 | ✅ Yes (Both)         |
-- Granola may appeal to individuals or small businesses looking for a free tool with basic features, but may not be suitable for those needing deep integrations with other platforms or assistance in managing meetings effectively.
-Fathom, on the other hand, could be preferred by users seeking a free tool with broader integrations and language support, despite lacking in-person meeting capabilities and local recording options.
+Granola might appeal to individuals or small businesses looking for a free tool that is easy to use and suitable for in-person meetings and local recording.
+However, it lacks integrations with popular platforms like Zoom and HubSpot, limiting its functionality and potential for productivity.

-- Both Granola and Fathom have limitations in terms of integrations and practical meeting support, with Granola lacking in-depth integrations and Fathom falling short in facilitating meeting productivity.
-Users should consider these factors when choosing a tool that aligns with their specific needs and preferences.
+Fathom, on the other hand, could be attractive to users seeking a free tool with broader language support and integrations with various platforms like Zoom and Notion.
+Despite its user-friendly interface, Fathom falls short in terms of in-person meeting capabilities and local recording features, potentially hindering its effectiveness in helping users accomplish their meeting goals.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.